Most 12-month-olds are ready to move to whole cow milk, but it should not completely replace formula. So when do babies stop drinking formula?

 Do not serve more than three cups of whole cow milk a day.
 If you have concerns about your baby getting adequate nourishment or want to consider fortified cow milk, talk to your baby’s pediatrician.

 Is Whole Milk As Nutritious As The Formula Milk?

 Commercial infant formulas are easy to digest.
 Besides, they are fortified with essential nutrients, such as iron and vitamin C, which cow milk lacks.
 Therefore, formula milk should be chosen over cow milk when it comes to babies younger than 12 months.

 However, formula feeding beyond 12 months may not be necessary.
 According to the CDC, toddlers older than 12 months do not need infant or toddler formula like a younger baby would need (4).
 Instead, you can serve them whole cow milk or fortified cow milk.
 Proper infant nutrition is crucial for babies over 12 months of age as they start to consume various solid foods to meet their nutritional needs and aid in their growth and development.
 Whole cow milk can become an addition to the balanced diet and provide the baby with nourishment.

-Note: For toddlers with growth lapse, developmental delays, kidney issues, or iron-deficiency anemia, a pediatrician might recommend using formula instead of whole cow milk to ensure they reach their developmental milestones.
+Note: If toddlers experience growth lapses, developmental delays, kidney issues, or iron-deficiency anemia, pediatrician recommendations may include using formula instead of whole cow milk to ensure they reach their developmental milestones.

 Which Milk Type Is Suitable For Toddlers?

 Whole cow milk is most suitable for toddlers as it contains fat that can aid in their growth and brain development (7).
 It also has calcium and vitamin D necessary for bone, teeth, and muscle development.
 It is not advisable to feed low-fat or skimmed milk (no-fat milk) to babies younger than two years.